phelps-sg/openai-pygenerator/README.md

 ![GitHub](https://img.shields.io/github/license/phelps-sg/openai-pygenerator?color=blue)

 This is a simple type-annotated wrapper around the OpenAI Python API which provides retry functionality and a generator over completions.
-In addition to providing a simple class to manage chat session state, it can also be used to chain together completions from different promptsin a very straightforward [functional-programming](https://docs.python.org/3/howto/functional.html) style using [Python generators](https://docs.python.org/3/howto/functional.html#generators).
+In addition to providing a simple class to manage chat session state, it can also be used to chain together completions from different prompts in a very straightforward [functional-programming](https://docs.python.org/3/howto/functional.html) style using [Python generators](https://docs.python.org/3/howto/functional.html#generators).

 ## Installation